- Academic Progress

 - D: Minimum Passing Grade

-Counted in the grade-point average and noted on the student’s transcript.
-If a student repeats a course in which he or she had received a failing grade, only the higher letter grade is calculated in the grade-point average.
-The "F" will continue, however, to appear on the transcript with a notation "Repeated Course".
-An "F" cannot be changed.
+F: Failure - Effective Fall 2015 if a student repeats a course in which he or she received a failing grade, all grades are calculated in the grade-point average.
+The F will continue to appear on the transcript.
+An F cannot be changed.

 NR: No grade reported.